 There was always an excuse not to do this sooner.
 “But I work in a bar.
 Maybe next month.”
 “But this week is my birthday.
 Maybe next week.”
 “But today is Cinco de Mayo.
 Maybe tomorrow.”
 I’ve realized that there is no “good” time to stop drinking.
 Just like there’s no convenient time to go traveling.
 There will always be something in the back of your mind, holding you back because of what might change.

-So when Tommy told me he wanted to stop drinking for a month, I said I would do it too.
-It’s was on my 24 Before 24 list, at #19.
-I think having someone to do this with will help, having someone to check in on me every day.
 I’m looking forward to feeling healthier as I’m getting ready to do the Cooper River Bridge Run for the second time, in addition to a whole slew of other races.
 I’m looking forward to the money I will save, especially since I still haven’t found a job.
 I’m looking forward to not waking up thinking, “What happened last night?”

 I’m not sure how my friends will react, but I guess if we’re really that close they will understand.
 I’m not making any judgments about anyone else’s right or choice to drink.
-Obviously I like drinking, otherwise I never would have started, but I just want to see what I can do without it.
+Obviously, I like drinking, otherwise I never would have started, but I just want to see what I can do without it.
 Will I sleep better?
 Will I be able to run faster?
 Who knows.

 And will I quit forever?
 Maybe, but probably not.
 I really like beer and wine and the occasional spirit.
 I enjoy the taste, I enjoy mixing cocktails and the whole culture that comes with working in a bar.
 But for now, this is an experiment that I will take one day at a time.
 I hope you will all support me in this decision, even if it does mean fewer posts about beer :).